1wheel/roadtolarissa/source/_posts/2015-01-04-coloring-maps-with-d3.markdown

 This post describes several [d3 quantitative scales](d3 wiki) - linear, quantize, quantile and threshold - walking through how they work and the tradeoffs involved when using them to display colors.

-We start with an array of objects - `var places` - representing the filled in areas on the right choropleth map.
-Each has a `value` property equal to a number that we'll encode as a color using the `colorScale` defined in the center.
-The scatter plot on the left shows the distribution of values - each place has been sorted and
+We start with an array of objects - `places` - representing the filled in areas on the right choropleth map.
+Each has a `value` property equal to a number that we'll encode as a color using the `colorScale` defined in the center code snippet.
+The scatter plot on the left shows the distribution of values.

+The code in the center uses a couple of helpers: `purples` an array of 5 colorbrewer purple shades, `_` library of helper functions, `ss` simple-statics and `ƒ` a field accessor.

+####Linear
+`d3.scale.linear()` returns a function that uses linear interpolation to transform a value the domain into the range. `d3.extent` finds the minimum and maximum number the value property takes on which is then used to set the domain.
+The range is set to the lightest and darkest shade of purple.
+Internally, `d3.interpolate` [detects](link to docs) that the range is a color and has `colorScale` return lighter shades of purple when passed lower numbers and darker shades when passed higher numbers.
+By default the colors are interpolated through a RGB color space; d3 also supports the more [perceptually accuratee](simmons?)
+[HSL](docs) and LAB(docs).

+Even with a good color space, linear interpolation isn't great for choropleths.
+Our perception of an objects darkness [depends](optical illiusion) on how dark its neighbors are which makes it difficult to compare areas that aren't adjacent.
+We could avoid this problem by using just a few easily discernible colors instead of many slightly different ones for every possible value.
+Using discrete comes at a cost of not being able to see small differences between values, but since color conveys those differences so poorly the trade off is usually worth it.

+####Quantize
+some text about the top right

+####Outliers outsized impact
+some text about the top right

+####Quantile
+some text about the top right

+####Hides Distribution
+some text about the top right

+####jenks natural breaks
+some text about the top right

 <div id='container'>
   <div id='overlay'>